Introduction

 What is short deck poker?

 Also known as Six Plus Holdem, Short Deck Poker is another variation of classic Texas Holdem.
-All the cards ranked 2 to 5 are removed, reducing the deck to 36 cards.
+All the cards ranked 2 to 5 are removed, reducing the deck to 36.

 The fewer cards make several differences in the gameplay and strategies compared to Texas Holdem.